-The NCAA committee member/site representative will conduct a mandatory administrative meeting before the start of competition to review policies and procedures governing the conduct of the championship and to introduce the games committee.
-It is mandatory that each institution's head coach attend the meeting, and it is strongly encouraged that the athletics director, senior woman administrator or designated institutional administrator (other than a member of the ice hockey coaching staff) of each participating institution, as well as the sports information director and athletic trainer, attend the meeting.
-At preliminary-round sites, the meeting will be held at minimum two hours before the game, or the night before, and the meeting checklist/agenda will be provided to the site rep and hosts to administer the meeting.
-At the finals site, the meeting time and location on the Thursday prior to competition will be included in the participant manual; the meeting checklist and agenda will be provided to the advancing teams.
+The NCAA committee member/site representative will conduct a mandatory administrative meeting before the start of competition to review championship matters.
+Key host institution personnel and the crew chief/umpire-in-chief shall also attend the administrative meeting.
+It is mandatory that each institution's head coach attend the meeting, and it is strongly encouraged that the athletics director, senior woman administrator or designated institutional administrator (other than a member of the softball coaching staff), as well as the athletic trainer and sports information director, of each participating institution also attend the meeting.

+At regionals and super regionals, the administrative meeting should be held the evening before competition, a hybrid option may be used if needed.

+The administrative meeting will occur Wednesday evening prior to the championship event beginning.